 Competition vs Cooperation

 Different cultures produce different outcomes.
-Nordic countries are world leaders in progress while the United States is slipping behind other advanced countries--that argument is examined and defended in Exploring an Alien Culture.
+Nordic countries are world leaders in progress while the United States appears to be slipping behind other advanced countries (see 2015 Progress Chart).
 But don't the Scandinavian countries have an advantage because they are small with homogeneous populations?
 There are numerous small countries with homogeneous populations that are both poor and lagging in progress.
 Nobel Prize winner Angus Deaton writes, "the countries that have been going backwards are in many cases small."
 (The Great Escape, page 235) And Nordic populations are less homogeneous than Americans realize.
 Small countries is not a valid reason.
 But surely Norway's success is due to oil?
 If that was true, other oil exporting countries should rank high on progress indexes.
 Besides, Norway usually ranks close to other Nordic countries who import oil.